 He was predeceased by his parents, William Mason and Eunice, as well as by his wife, Frances.
 He is survived by his three sons, Richard, David, and Don; seven grandchildren, Thomas, Martin, Michael, Wilson, Django, Mason, and Jonnie; and five great-grandchildren, Tyrus, Jaedyn, Kade, Robert (known as "Bo" in his honor), and Wyatt.

 Tonight, he's square-dancing with Frances in heaven, where somebody else is calling every single dance.

-To send flowers to Boddie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Boddie Mason Seay, please visit our floral store.